e-zorzi/docker_ilasp/README.md

 # README

 Docker image with ILASP running.
 You can pass ".las" files to it to solve them.

-Even though it is based on Docker, it is not necessary to know how to use it: just follow the instructions below.
+Even though it is based on Docker, it is not necessary to know how to use it: it is very simple, just follow the instructions below.

 ## Compatibility